 The holidays are supposed to be a time to rejoice and partake in holiday cheer.
 A time to connect with family and friends, exchange gifts, and enjoy delicious food.
 Despite that, experiencing sadness, loneliness, anxiety, and/or depression during this time is not unheard of.

 In fact, many people struggle with these feelings during the holidays.
-And it’s no wonder that’s the case, because it's not easy finding the perfect gift, traveling and gathering amid the pandemic, hosting a huge crowd for dinner, or navigating the many events on your social calendar.
-Furthermore, there’s also the unspoken pressure to make this year extra special in order to make up for the distance and challenges of last year.
+And it’s no wonder that’s the case, because it's not easy finding the perfect gift, traveling, or navigating the many events on your social calendar.

 Luckily, there’s still hope and you still have time to make the holidays less stressful and overwhelming.
 All you need to do is slightly tweak your habits and create a coping plan so you can keep the holiday blues and stress at bay.